NicoVogel/testing-practices/README.md

 ### What parts of the code do you actually test?

+- Only contracts not implementation!
+  - Get away from the idea of testing functions, you should only test contract that a function should resembles.
+    The contract of a function describe the rules of behavior (given input X, output Y can be expected).
+    Usually results in the same tests, but its a different mindset.
+  - You will not be tempted to write tests that make it hard for your code to change.
-- only behavior not functions!
+- only public members!
   - never ever make a function public to test it!!
-  - get away from the idea of testing functions, you should only test behavior.
-  Usually results in the same tests, but its a mindset difference.
-  You will not be tempted to write tests that make it hard for your code to change.
+  - never ever check if a private attribute has a specific value!!
 - one context (usually one class)
   - if you split a class into sub classes, because it became to big, then thats an implementation detail and the sub classes are to be tested with the parent class!
   - this allows to refactor your code.
 If you do not follow this approach, you create bridle unit tests which make it hard to refactor your code